-Certain aspects, however, need consideration for the success and sustenance of the project.
-Heavy vehicles, for instance, should be prohibited from plying on the Street as they can cause damage to the pavements and curbstones.
-Loading and commercial vehicles also need to be controlled, especially the animal-drawn carts, for the overall safety of the embellishments.
-Gradually, the suspended overhead electric and telephone wires must be put in underground conduits to remove these hazards and visual obstructions.
+Certain aspects need consideration for success and sustenance of the project.
+Heavy vehicles should be prohibited from plying on this street as they can cause damage to the pavements and curbstones.
+Loading and commercial vehicles also need to be controlled especially animal drawn carts for the overall safety of the embellishments.
+Gradually the suspended overhead electric and telephone wires must be put in underground conduits to remove hazards and visual obstructions.
 Regular disposal of solid waste and sweeping needs to be ensured, mainly under the active management of the area operators.
-Most importantly, to conserve the indigenous feel of the project, fast food chains should not be allowed to enter the street.

-In addition, some facilities must be added later, maybe as a second phase of the project.
+To conserve the indigenous feet of the project, fast food chains should not be allowed to enter into the street.
+In addition, Hanif points out at some facilities that must be added later, maybe as a second phase of the project.
 These include public toilets, hand wash areas and waste bins.
-The architect also stresses the need to respect the old structures and, thus, controlled and monitored alterations in the exterior finishes and shop renovations.
-A system of standardized signages should also be implemented.
-He concludes with a remarkable suggestion: "While Gawalmandi Food Street gestion: "While Gawalmandi Food Street Project is a beginning, many streets of Pakistan, with a similar orientation, can be revitalized.
-Burns Road, Zamzama Street or Marine Drive along Seaview in Karachi, streets leading to Ghanta Ghar in Faisalabad, and parts of Blue Area in Islamabad, are a few options that require careful exploration and investment.
-City authorities, urban planners, architects and private investors should join hands for such projects."
+He also stresses for a need to respect old structures and thus controlled and monitored alterations in the exterior finishes and shop renovations.
+A system of standardised signages should also be implemented.

-His proposal matches closely with Stanford Anderson's comment in his book On Streets, when he says: "The actual and potential characteristics of streets are too little considered.
-Architects often bury themselves in individual building projects, ignoring any responsibility to the public space of the city; planners work at a scale where the street is seen only as a traffic channel, or emphasize social and economic factors that cut through urban phenomena in such a way as to allow streets to remain unrecognized and lost in their negative connotations."
+The architect concludes with a remarkable suggestion: "While Gawalmandi Food Street is a beginning, many streets of Pakistan with similar function can be revitalised.
+Burns Road, Zamzama Street or Marine Drive along Seaview in Karachi, streets leading to Ghanta Ghar in Faisalabad and parts of Blue area in Islamabad are options which require careful exploration and investment.
+Authorities, urban planners, architects and investors should join hands for such projects."
+His proposal matches closely with Stanford Anderson's comment in his book On Streets, "The actual and potential characteristics of streets are too little considered.
+Architects often bury themselves in individual building projects, ignoring any responsibility to the public space of the city; planners work at a scale where the street is seen only as a traffic channel or emphasise social and economic factors that cut through urban phenomena in such a way as to allow streets to remain unrecognised and lost in their negative connotations."